RonGissin/aws-dist-cache/README.md

 ## Usage

 In this section we explain the different endpoints that the cache gateway server exposes.
+To know which host you should access, look at the outputs of your `setup.sh` script.
+The last output of the script should echo something like 'You can now access the cache gateway server through ip..'.
+You will find the gateway server ip there.

 ### Endpoints